-A Contractor shall keep, in good condition, a representative portion of samples or cores, as the case may be, of the Resource category together with biological samples obtained in the course of Exploitation until the termination of the exploitation contract.
-Samples shall be maintained in accordance with the Guidelines. […]
+To the extent practical, a Contractor shall keep, in good condition, a representative portion of samples or cores, as the case may be, of the Resource category together with biological samples obtained in the course of Exploitation until the termination of the exploitation contract.
+Samples shall be maintained taking into account the relevant Guidelines which shall provide the option for the Contractor to maintain samples itself or to have such maintenance performed on its behalf in whole or in part by other agencies. […]

 Section 9 Miscellaneous